juanpablofernandez/SwiftyOnboard/Example/Pods/SwiftyOnboard/README.md

 * Landscape mode is not supported

 ## Contribute
+Contributions are welcomed!
+There are however certain guidelines you must follow when you contribute:
+* Have descriptive commit messages.
+* Make a pull request for every feature (Don't make a pull request that adds 3 new features.
+Make an individual pull request for each of those features, with a descriptive message).
+* Don't update the example project, or any other irrelevant files.

 I want to see your amazing onboarding.
 Take screenshots and/or record a gif and send it my way!

 ## License